vegaprotocol/documentation/versioned_docs/version-v0.75/node-operators/get-started/setup-datanode.md

 ## Performance tuning

-Depening on how your servers are configured, your drives may be mounted without `noatime` being set.
+Depending on how your servers are configured, your drives may be mounted without `noatime` being set.
 This can have a significant impact on the database performance and can cause deadlocks and database panics under certain conditions.
 It is therefore recommended that when setting up your Linux server for running a data node, you ensure that the drives are mounted with the `noatime` option set.